NHK Matsue Broadcasting Station

-The NHK Matsue Broadcasting Station (NHK松江放送局, NHK Matsue Hoso Kyoku) is a unit of the NHK that oversees terrestrial broadcasting in Shimane Prefecture.
+The NHK Matsue Broadcasting Station (NHK松江放送局, NHK Matsue Hōsō Kyoku) is a unit of the Japan Broadcasting Corporation (NHK) that oversees terrestrial broadcasting in Shimane Prefecture.

 History

-The station started broadcasting on March 7, 1932, under the callsign JOTK.
+The station began broadcasting on March 7, 1932, under the call sign JOTK.
 JOTB (Radio 2) started on September 1, 1946.
 NHK FM started local broadcasting on July 1, 1964.
-Initially, the FM broadcasts arrived in the form of packages coming from Tokyo, but on April 5, 1965, this was changed by relays from Osaka, which were later sent to Okayama and only then to Matsue.
+Initially, the FM broadcasts arrived in the form of packages sent from Tokyo, but on April 5, 1965, this was changed to relays from Osaka, which were later sent to Okayama and only then to Matsue.
 Television broadcasts began on October 28, 1959, with JOTK-TV, followed by JOTB-TV on December 28, 1962.
 The stations converted to color on March 20, 1966.
 In early October 1971, the news unit started shooting reports with color film.

 On March 31, 1980, NHK FM Matsue ended its dependence on Osaka due to the installation of local PCM lines, enabling local carriage of FM stereo audio.
-JOTK-TV went stereo on Auugst 8, 1986 JOTB-TV followed on March 21, 1991.
+JOTK-TV transitioned to stereo on August 8, 1986, and JOTB-TV followed on March 21, 1991.

 Digital terrestrial broadcasts began on October 1, 2006.
-JOTK broadcasts on UHF 21 (LCN 3) and JOTB on UHF 19 (LCN 2).
+JOTK broadcasts on UHF 21 (LCN 3) and JOTB broadcasts on UHF 19 (LCN 2).

 Its new broadcasting hall was completed on July 15, 2022.
-Full broadcasts from there starte don March 6, 2023.
-At the same time, it became the second regional station in the NHK network to use an entirely-virtual studio, after Fukushima.
+Full broadcasts from the facility started on March 6, 2023.
+At the same time, it became the second regional station in the NHK network to use an entirely virtual studio, after Fukushima.

-NHK Plus added Matsue programming on May 22, 2023.
+NHK+ added Matsue programming on May 22, 2023.

-NHK Educational TV centralized all of its stations on October 6, 2025, ending the local signal after almost 53 years, including the callsign JOTB-DTV.
-Despite this, the callsign is still being used for legal identification purposes.
+NHK Educational TV centralized all of its stations on October 6, 2025, ending the local signal after almost 53 years, including the call sign JOTB-DTV.
+Despite this, the call sign is still being used for legal identification purposes.